nathadriele/biophenotype-rag/README.md

 The **Phenotype RAG: Bio-Phenotype Insights Assistant** enhances research and practice in genetics and medical diagnostics by integrating retrieval and generation of phenotype information.
 It facilitates efficient access to complex data, supports accurate diagnostics, and provides a valuable educational tool.
 With flexible architecture, the application improves interaction with large volumes of data and fosters innovation through a collaborative and accessible approach for the community.

 ![app](https://github.com/user-attachments/assets/38ac1d64-2eaf-436a-8c9d-e7c3eec72fae)

-## More Information
-This project was developed as the final assignment for the **LLM Zoomcamp** course.